Updated Mar 16, 2026§ For Vehicles

 Bottom Line

 SpaceHawk is a solid, no-frills magnetic GPS tracker for vehicles.
-The $29 entry price and flexible monthly plans make it low-risk to try, and the IP67 waterproofing plus 2-3 week battery are genuinely useful for external mounting.
+The $29 entry price and flexible monthly plans make it low-risk to try, and the IP67 waterproofing plus rechargeable battery are useful for external mounting.
 It won’t win any design awards, and the app could use a refresh.
 But if you need discreet, real-time vehicle tracking without a contract, it delivers exactly that.

 FAQ